25 July, 2014 / Category: Blog

 While the cost of property management services will vary from firm to firm, and state to state, one thing is certain: property management fees are always reflective of the quality and scope of services provided; an unwavering example of the oft-trotted ‘you get what you pay for’ analogy.
 A comprehensive, all-encompassing property management service from a quality firm will indeed cost you more than what I consider to be a point-defying, surface-scratcher of a job from a lower quality firm or less experienced member of staff.

 When it comes to sizing up firms and their fees, even the most analogy-fatigued amongst us can agree that comparing apples with oranges is likely to result in a sticky mess for you and your portfolio.
-The only way to ensure transparency, ease of comparison (and that you’re actually getting what you pay for) is to approach your shortlisted firms and request an itemized breakdown of the services they offer.
+The only way to ensure transparency, ease of comparison (and that you’re actually getting what you pay for) is to approach your shortlisted firms and request an itemised breakdown of the services they offer.
 While it could be a whole new blog in itself (stay tuned!), the firms you’ve got your eye on should be able to demonstrate the following:

 Their years of experience in your local market